 Ten two-year-olds (9 girls and 1 boy; M age = 2;7, range 2;3 to 2;10) and 16 three-year-olds (8 girls and 8 boys; M age = 3;1, range 3;0 to 3;7) participated in the study; the gender distribution in the two-year-old sample was circumstantial.
-The children lived in the Montreal area of Quebec and were acquiring English and French in the home from their parents, except one child who was learning French from both parents at home and English in daycare which she had attended full time since birth.
-Most parents claimed that they used their native language most of the time when talking with their children.
-The parents reported that the children were not regularly exposed to other languages and that they had no known hearing or speech problems and no other developmental delays or disorders.
+The children lived in the Montreal area of Quebec and were acquiring English and French in the home from their parents, except one child who was learning French from both parents at home and English in daycare which she had attended full-time since birth.
+Most parents claimed that they used that the children were not regularly exposed to other languages and that they had no known hearing or speech problems and no other developmental delays or disorders.
 Most families were middle-class.
-In 20 out of 26 families, at least 1 parent had a university or a postgraduate degree; and in 4 families, the parents had completed high school.
+In 20 out of 26 families, at least one parent had a university or a postgraduate degree; and in four families, the parents had completed high school.
 Twenty-six parents worked as professionals, and 11 were employed in blue-collar occupations or as skilled tradespeople.

-Each child's mean length of utterance (MLU) and the percentage of utterances which comprised two or more words (MWU) were calculated for English and French.
+Each child's mean length of utterance (MLU) and the percentage of utterances comprised of two or more words (MWU) were calculated for English and French.
 These calculations were based on the children's language use during the first 20 minutes of the play session with the experimenter.
-Only the children's fully intelligible utterances in the language used by the experimenter during these sessions were used to compute these indices (e.g. English when the experimenter used English and French if the experimenter used French); mixed utterances and utterances in the other language were not counted: two-yearolds - MLU = 2.5 (SD = 1.11); MWU = 46.1% (SD = 19.36); three-yearolds - MLU = $3 \cdot I$ (SD = $I \cdot 02$); MWU = $57 \cdot 8\%$ (SD = $I2 \cdot 26$).
-The children's standardized scores on English and French receptive vocabulary tests, the Peabody Picture Vocabulary Test (PPVT-R; Dunn & Dunn, 1981) and its French adaptation, the Echelle de vocabulaire en images Peabody (EVIP, Dunn, Thériault-Whalen & Dunn, 1993), were also obtained: two-year-olds - English M = 92.70 (SD = 16.03); French M = 84.00(SD=11.60); three-year-olds - English M=102.44 (SD=16.03); French M = 101.69 (SD = 21.69).
+Only the children's fully intelligible utterances in the language used by the experimenter during these sessions were used to compute these indices (e.g., English when the experimenter used English and French if the experimenter used French); mixed utterances and utterances in the other language were not counted: two-year olds - MLU = 2.5 (SD = 1.11); MWU = 46.1% (SD = 19.36); three-year-olds - MLU = 3.1 (SD = 1.11) 1.02); MWU = 57.8% (SD = 12.26).
+The children's standardized scores on English and French receptive vocabulary tests, the Peabody Picture Vocabulary Test (PPVT-R; Dunn & Dunn, 1981) and its French adaptation, the Echelle de vocabulaire en images Peabody (EVIP, Dunn, Thériault-Whalen, & Dunn, 1993), were also obtained: two-year-olds - English M =92.70, SD = 16.03; French M = 84.00, SD = 11.60; three-year-olds - English M = 102.44, SD= 16.03; French M = 101.69, SD = 21.69.
 Twenty-three of the 26 children obtained scores that fell within the normal range for monolingual age-mates in at least one of their two languages, with 15 of these children performing within or above the norm in both languages; 3 children scored below the normal range in both of their languages.